ACRRM/curriculum-docusaurus/docs/rural-generalist/learning-areas/anaesthetics.md

 * the operating theatre
 * infection, (eg HIV, hepatitis B, C, or other blood borne infections)
 * physical injury, electric shock, radiation, surgical and anaesthetic equipment and environmental pollution
-* cross infection, patient posture, and immobility and
+* cross infection, patient posture, and immobility

 #### AS.K.5